Asad-KhanDev/BUILD-FIT/README.md

 # BUILD-FIT
-A premium Android fitness application built with Java and XML to help users track workouts, monitor progress, and achieve their fitness goals.
+A premium Android fitness application built with Java and XML to help users build healthier lifestyles through structured workouts, progress tracking, achievements, and a modern dark-themed interface.